I'm just a little hoarse, but I'll make the most of it as we're doing Open Line Friday on Wednesday today.

 And guess what?

-Once again, even in Pakistan exhibiting a total lack of understanding of the enemy of evil and what their intent is.
+Once again, even in Pakistan, exhibiting a total lack of understanding of the enemy of evil and what their intent is.

 And they have every intention of getting back in control in Afghanistan.

-You know, he's he's legitimizing Hamas, he's uh putting out little threatening notices to Israel.
+He's putting out little threatening notices to Israel.

 He doesn't get it.

-It was an abject failure there.
+It was an abject failure.

-This is Larry King live last night talking to James Carville, and he asked Carpell, what about Sarah Palin?
+This is Larry King live last night talking to James Carville.

 Now, this is fascinating, too.

-This is uh this is the listening tour.
+This is the listening tour.

 Snerdley asked me a question.